-My standard package consists of 6 face-to-face sessions and unlimited support between sessions.
+My coaching programme consists of 8 face-to-face sessions and unlimited support between sessions.
 How quickly you use your sessions is completely up to you, although generally this takes 3-4 months.
 We’ll put your first session in the diary when I receive your payment.
 After that, we will usually schedule your next session at the end of the current one.
 This will depend on how long you need in order to put things into action and see how they go or anything else that might take a bit of time.
 In the end though, it’s entirely up to you.

-I do most of my face-to-face coaching at Century Club on Shaftesbury Avenue, a 3-minute walk from Piccadilly Circus.
+I do most of my coaching face-to-face at Century Private Members Club on Shaftesbury Avenue, a 5-minute walk from Piccadilly Circus.
 I also coach by Skype or Zoom and on the phone as well.

 It really does mean unlimited.
 Most of my clients contact me every 2-3 days to update me on what they’re up to, usually by WhatsApp.
 This could be to share a success about something they tried, or to tell me that something didn’t go exactly to plan and ask for my thoughts.
 If you want to arrange a 20-30 minute call with me then you just drop me a message on WhatsApp and I will usually fit you in the same day or the next if it’s already late in the day.
 People always ask, “How much contact is too much?”
 The answer is: I don’t know, it’s never been an issue.

 Why do you work this way?
-Does it not take up a lot more of your time than the 6-hour package should?
+Does it not take up a lot more of your time than the 8-hour programme should?

 I adopted this approach after becoming frustrated by the traditional coaching model, which is to see your clients once every couple of weeks and have zero contact in between.
 The fatal flaw of this, for me, is that it means that until we sit down in front of one another for the next session, I have no idea how you have got on in the meantime or what’s been happening for you.
 This means that we’ll end up spending the first 15-30 minutes catching up on where you’re at.
 Which is a massive waste of time that we could be using for coaching.
 When I already know where you’re at because we’ve been in touch in between sessions, we can get the best possible value from our hour together.